jellomoat/yogurts/README.md

 ## Data Analysis Process

 From there I used pandas to further query the dataframe.
 I used matplotlib and mpltern to create a ternary plot of sugar, fat, and protein content for all yogurts.
-After careful consideration of this plot, I noticed, as expected, that the nutritional profiles of yogurts vary wildly.  (image below)
+After careful consideration of this plot, I noticed, as expected, that the nutritional profiles of yogurts vary wildly.

 ![First ternary plot](./figures/all.svg)